 Over the last month, your baby has grown at a steady pace.
 He has gained around 4 to 7 ounces a week and grown about 1/2 to 1 inch a week in length.
 This pattern will continue until he’s around 6 months old, when his growth rate starts to slow down a bit.
 By the end of this month, you can expect your baby to weigh somewhere around 10 ½ to 11 lbs and measure about 22-23 inches in length.

 Your baby’s life consists mainly of sleeping and eating.
-He still needs to eat frequently, around 5 to 7 times a day, or more.
+He still needs to eat frequently, around 5 to 7 times a day or more.
 He is becoming more sociable now.
-He knows who mommy and daddy is and recognizes your faces and voices.
+He knows who mommy and daddy are and recognizes your faces and voices.
 If you haven’t seen him smiling yet, you should see a little toothless grin on him soon.
 He may be cooing, smiling, giggling, and making noises now.

 He is starting to have more of a pattern to his sleep.
 He may be sleeping a little longer at night and for shorter stretches during the day.
 It’s unlikely that he is sleeping through the night yet, but he may be sleeping for 4 to 5 hour blocks overnight.
 Hopefully you are getting a little more sleep now.